Psychosocial and Psychoactive Substance Program

 Farming God’s Way

-Farming God's Way emphasizes the importance of intentionality and guidance in our endeavors.
-Just as a farmer carefully prepares the soil, leveling it to create the perfect environment for growth, we too must cultivate our lives with purpose.
-With divine, we learn to plant the right seeds in our fields, whether be caraway, cumin, wheat, or barley (Isaiah 28:24 - 26 NIV).
+Farming God’s Way teaches the importance of intentionality and divine guidance in all we do.
+Just as a farmer carefully prepares and levels the soil for optimal growth, we are called to cultivate our lives with purpose.
+Through God’s guidance, we learn to plant the right seeds, be it caraway, cumin, wheat, or barley (Isaiah 28:24–26 NIV), to yield a fruitful harvest.

-Our Organic Farming Program!
-We are dedicated to empowering students and village farmers hands-on teachings in organic farming practices.
-Our initiative focuses on cultivating rice, fruits, vegetables, and tropical and tuber crops.
-We also support farmers by helping them process their rice and purchasing their produce to ensure they enjoy a balanced diet and achieve financial security:
+Our Organic Farming Program empowers students and village farmers through hands-on training in sustainable agriculture.
+Participants learn to cultivate rice, fruits, vegetables, and tropical root and tuber crops.
+We also support farmers by assisting with rice processing and purchasing their produce to ensure balanced diets and financial stability.

-Help farmer(s) process their rice seeds through our rice mill (currently down).
+Support in processing rice seeds through our rice mill (currently under maintenance).

-This program is mainly intended for young people 18 years and adults of farming age.
+Young people (18+) and adults of farming age.